acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 Our first major decision was whether to use a public API for embeddings (like OpenAI's) or a local, on-device model.
 We chose the local-first approach for several key reasons:

-1.  **Privacy:** Your source code is your intellectual property.
-Sending it to a third-party service for embedding raises privacy concerns.
-A local model ensures your code never leaves your machine.
+1.  **Your Code Stays Your Code.** This was non-negotiable for us.
+Your source code is your secret sauce, and we believe it should never leave your machine.
+Using a third-party API for a core feature like this was simply not an option.
 2.  **Cost & Rate-Limiting:** API-based embeddings can become expensive, especially for large projects that require frequent re-indexing.
 They are also subject to rate limits, which can slow down the initial indexing process.
 3.  **Simplicity:** We wanted Aye Chat to be a self-contained, easy-to-install command-line tool.
 Adding dependencies on external APIs for core functionality complicates the setup and user experience.

 With the local approach decided, we needed a model that was effective but also lightweight.
 A major goal was to avoid forcing users to install heavy frameworks like PyTorch or TensorFlow, which can be a significant barrier.
 This led us to select `ONNXMiniLM_L6_V2`, a model available in the ONNX (Open Neural Network Exchange) format.
-As seen in `aye/model/vector_db.py`, this model is conveniently packaged with ChromaDB and runs on a lightweight ONNX runtime, sidestepping the need for multi-gigabyte deep learning libraries.
+As seen in [aye/model/vector_db.py](https://github.com/acrotron/aye-chat/blob/main/src/aye/model/vector_db.py), this model is conveniently packaged with ChromaDB and runs on a lightweight ONNX runtime, sidestepping the need for multi-gigabyte deep learning libraries.

 ```python
 # aye/model/vector_db.py